 Otherwise, you need to see your dentist or an endodontist as soon as possible (within 12 hours at the latest, but the sooner the better).
 Call and make an appointment.
 Before you go, the AAE recommends that:

-• If it’s an adult (permanent) tooth, try to reposition it in the socket immediately, if possible.
+- If it’s an adult (permanent) tooth, try to reposition it in the socket immediately, if possible.
 Hold it in place with your finger.
+Never reposition a baby tooth.
+If a baby tooth is knocked out, it should not be put back into the socket.

 The chances of saving your tooth depend on where the break occurred, how severe it is, and the overall condition of the tooth’s pulp (nerve tissue) and the surrounding area in the jaw.
 Treatment may include bonding, veneers, root canal and crown or extraction, depending on the circumstances—but timely care can help save your tooth, or at least limit the damage.